Piro people (New Mexico): History

 The Piro were closely related to the Tompiro who lived to their northeast in the Salinas region of New Mexico.
-Both peoples are believed by most authorities to have spoken Tanoan languages.
-When first encountered by the Spanish in the 16th century, the Piro lived in the Rio Grande River valley for a distance of about 60 mile from north to south in 21st century Socorro County.
+Linguists believe both groups likely spoke Tanoan languages.
+When the Spanish first encountered them in the 16th century, the Piro lived in the Rio Grande River valley for a distance of about 60 mile from north to south in present-day Socorro County.
 Beyond the narrow ribbon of green along the Rio Grande the surrounding hinterlands are desert.

-The Piro people, along with several other Puebloan peoples, were probably descendants of the Mogollon culture, the Ancestral Puebloans (Anasazi), and the Casas Grandes peoples.
-These cultures flourished until about 1450 in a large area of the southwestern United States and neighboring Mexico.
-The 15th century population of the Piro is estimated to have been about seven thousand people.
+The Piro people, along with several other Pueblo peoples, were probably descendants of the Mogollon culture, the Ancestral Pueblo people, and the Casas Grandes peoples.
+These cultures flourished until about 1450 CE in a large area of the Southwestern United States and Northwestern Mexico.
+The 15th-century Piro population was likely seven thousand people.
 The Piro's largest town, called San Pascual Pueblo by the Spanish, had 1,500 rooms and a population of about 2,000 people.

 Some Piros were hospitable to the first Spanish colonists who arrived in 1598.
 As a result, the Spanish gave first one, then another, Piro pueblo the name Socorro, which means "aid" or "help" (in case of problems or difficulties).
-In later years, however, the Piros like most other Pueblo groups suffered increasingly from the strains of colonial rule.
-Local rebellions broke out on several occasions in the 1660s and 1670s, but the Spaniards always retained the upper hand.
-By the time of the Pueblo Revolt of 1680, the Piro communities had declined to such an extent that the famous rebellion took place without them.
+By the late 17th century, however, the Piros like most other Pueblo groups suffered increasingly from the strains of colonial rule.
+Several local rebellions broke out in the 1660s and 1670s, but the Spaniards always retained the upper hand.
+By the time of the Pueblo Revolt of 1680, the Piro communities had declined so much that the famous rebellion took place without them.
 Several hundred Piros (and Tiwas) accompanied the fleeing Spaniards south to El Paso del Norte (present-day Ciudad Juárez, Mexico); others scattered and joined other Pueblo groups.
 None of the Piro pueblos were ever resettled by the original inhabitants.

-Today, the Piro people are part of the Piro-Manso-Tiwa Tribe of San Juan de Guadalupe Pueblo in Las Cruces, New Mexico as well as in Tortugas Pueblo.
+Today, the Piro people are part of the Piro/Manso/Tiwa Indian Tribe of the Pueblo of San Juan de Guadalupe in Las Cruces, New Mexico as well as in Tortugas Pueblo.

 Currently, there is a long-term archaeological project at the Piro pueblo of Tzelaqui/Sevilleta north of present-day Socorro.